rwaight/rwaight.github.io/docs/guides/munchkin-short-rules.md

  - If you cannot defeat the monster(s), you both have to Run Away.

 ### Running Away
  - Roll the dice.
 If you get a 5 or more, you escape.
-If not, read the monster card and do what the "Bad Stuff" is.
+If not, read the monster card and do what the "**Bad Stuff**" is.
  - You have to Run Away from each separate monster (roll for each monster).

 ## Items